egorxe/openglory/README.md

 ## Software

+All software and build system was tested only under Linux and requires Python 3.6 or newer.

 ### HDL toolchain

 For VHDL verification GHDL or NVC simulator is required.
-NVC is recommended as it is faster, but GHDL is also required for open source synthesis.
-Verification flow is based on cocotb and allows to simulate separate GPU stages or whole GPU at once and run tests on it outputting result to virtual display window.
+NVC is recommended as it is faster, but GHDL is also required for conversion to Verilog and open source synthesis flow.
+Verification flow is based on cocotb and allows to simulate separate GPU stages or whole GPU at once and run tests on it rendering results to virtual display window.

-Following tools versions were tested, although newer ones should generally work:
+Following tools versions were tested, although newer ones should work:

-* GHDL v.4.1.0 (head may not work)
+* GHDL v.5.0.0-dev rev. 328a1f1 (older versions have bug in synthesis)
 * NVC v.1.14.0
 * Yosys v.0.42 with ghdl-yosys-plugin (only for open source synthesis)
 * cocotb v.1.9.0
 * LiteX (any version from year 2024 or newer should do)

-Also python packages pysdl2, cocotbext-axi and cocotbext-wishbone are required for verification.
+Also python packages numpy, pysdl2, cocotbext-axi and cocotbext-wishbone are required for verification.

 ### PseudoGl